Suthida: Queen consort

-On 1 May 2019, Suthida was made Queen of Thailand by King Vajiralongkorn whose coronation took place in Bangkok on 4–6 May 2019.
+On 1 May 2019, Suthida was made Queen of Thailand by King Vajiralongkorn, whose coronation took place in Bangkok on 4–6 May 2019.
 The marriage registration took place at the Amphorn Sathan Residential Hall in Bangkok, with her sister-in-law The Princess Royal Princess Maha Chakri Sirindhorn and President of Privy Council Prem Tinsulanonda as witnesses.

 On 10 May 2024, King Vajiralongkorn and Queen Suthida presided over the Royal Ploughing Ceremony at Phra Meru Grounds (Sanam Luang) in Bangkok.
 They were accompanied by the other members of the royal family.

+Personal life

+Queen Suthida has participated in Ice hockey events in Thailand and has supported the sport.